Type 2 diabetes and weight loss surgery (bariatrics) are often discussed.

 With the weight melting off, you should begin experiencing a boost of energy.
-You should have more motivation to continue along on your weight loss journey, without the symptoms of type 2 diabetes getting in your way.
+You should be more motivated to continue on your weight loss journey without the symptoms of type 2 diabetes getting in your way.

 2- Improved Blood Pressure

-Hypertension (high blood pressure) is a symptom of both obesity and type 2 diabetes.
-Weight loss surgery tends to help patients with t2d and obesity get their blood pressure under control.
+Hypertension (high blood pressure) is a symptom of obesity and type 2 diabetes.
+Weight loss surgery tends to help patients with T2D and obesity get their blood pressure under control.

 3- Better Cholesterol

 Type 2 diabetics who are also obese are at greater risk of developing high cholesterol.
-A number of factors contribute to this condition, including a lack of exercise, poor eating habits, and excess weight.
+Several factors contribute to this condition, including a lack of exercise, poor eating habits, and excess weight.
 Women tend to be at higher risk than men for this condition.

 Bariatric surgery can help to reduce cholesterol in type 2 diabetics.
-In fact, the Mayo Clinic states that losing as little as 5% to 10% of your excess weight can significantly improve your cholesterol levels.
+The Mayo Clinic states that losing as little as 5% to 10% of your excess weight can significantly improve your cholesterol levels.

 4- Reduced Triglyceride Levels

-When your doctor measures your cholesterol, he or she measures your HDL (good) and LDL (bad) cholesterol levels.
+When your doctor measures your cholesterol, they measure your HDL (good) and LDL (bad) cholesterol levels.
 Your doctor will also measure your triglyceride levels.

-Bariatric surgery has been shown to decrease triglycerides in patients suffering from t2d and obesity.
+Bariatric surgery has decreased triglycerides in patients suffering from T2D and obesity.

 5- Lower Risk of Heart Disease and Early Death